IntensiveCoLearning/english_3rd/MoonHub0503.md

 -   **Market Volatility**: The prices of in-game tokens and NFT assets are subject to market supply and demand and can be highly volatile, making earnings unstable.

 -   **Project Risks**: The industry is still young.
-Some projects may have poorly designed economic models that lead to inflationary collapse, or worse, be outright scams ("rug pulls" where developers abandon the project after raising funds).
+Some projects may have poorly designed economic models that lead to inflationary collapse, or worse, be outright scams (“rug pulls” where developers abandon the project after raising funds).

--   **Security Risks**: You are responsible for safely storing your crypto wallet's private keys and must be vigilant against threats like phishing scams and smart contract vulnerabilities.
+-   **Security Risks**: You are responsible for safely storing your crypto wallet’s private keys and must be vigilant against threats like phishing scams and smart contract vulnerabilities.

 ### **🚀 Actionable Advice for Beginners**

-If you're interested in GameFi, you can start exploring with these steps:
+If you’re interested in GameFi, you can start exploring with these steps:

 1.  **Learn the Basics**: First, understand the fundamental concepts of blockchain, cryptocurrency wallets, and NFTs.
 This is a prerequisite for safe participation.

-2.  **Research Projects Thoroughly**: **Do not blindly follow trends.** Spend time researching a project's team background, economic model (how tokens are created and used), community activity, and whether its smart contracts have been audited by third parties.
+2.  **Research Projects Thoroughly**: **Do not blindly follow trends.** Spend time researching a project’s team background, economic model (how tokens are created and used), community activity, and whether its smart contracts have been audited by third parties.

 3.  **Start Small**: Begin with an amount of money you are completely willing to lose to gain practical experience.